Computer Vision Platform

 Which services can I combine with Flows?
 What are Actions?

-• Ximilar Service – calls any of the Ready-to-use Image Recognition services
+• Ximilar Service – calls any ready-to-use visual service

 Can I use one task (model) in multiple Flows?